Conformal changepoint localization: Methodology

-\DecMargin{1.2em} Our framework relies on two key components: \begin{itemize} \item \textbf{ChangePoint Plausibility (CPP) score:} We call any mapping $S:\mathcal{X}^n \to \R^{n-1}$ a changepoint plausibility score.
+\DecMargin{1.2em} We call our proposed algorithm the CONformal CHangepoint localization (CONCH) algorithm, formally given in \Cref{alg:conch}.
+Our framework relies on two key components: \begin{itemize} \item \textbf{ChangePoint Plausibility (CPP) score:} We call any mapping $S:\mathcal{X}^n \to \R^{n-1}$ a changepoint plausibility score.
 Intuitively, for each candidate index $t\in [n-1]$, $S_t=(S(\cdots))_{t}$ assigns a score to quantify the chance that $t$ is indeed a changepoint; a larger $S_t$ indicates a stronger plausibility of $t$ being a changepoint. \item \textbf{Split-permutation group:} For any $t \in [n-1]$, we define the reduced set of permutations

 Any $\pi\in \Pi_t$ permutes indices to the left and right of $t$, without mixing indices across $t$. \end{itemize} Note that, if $t$ is indeed the true changepoint, elements of $\Pi_t$ preserve the pre- and post-change exchangeability.
 The validity of our framework crucially relies on this observation.
 More precisely, starting from any user-specified CPP score $S$, we define a conformal $p$-value $p_t$ for each index $t \in [n-1]$ by looking at the normalized rank of the true score $S_t(\bX)$ within the set of all permuted scores, $\{S_t(\pi(\bX)):\,\pi \in \Pi_t\}$, i.e.,